What Should You Do After Maxing Out Your 401(k) and Roth IRA?

 529 Plan

 Another way you can leave a financial legacy for your family is to help your children pay for higher education with a 529 Plan.
 These plans are ideal for investing money that you know will be used to cover college expenses because growth is tax-deferred and withdrawals are tax-free.
-It can even be used to cover K-12 tuition at private institutions.
+It can even be used to cover K-12 tuition at private institutions, up to $10,000 per year per child.

 Backdoor Roth IRA